 Check Online Therapy Sites.
 Many online therapy sites allow you to have one or two free online counseling chats to determine whether you like the therapist or delivery method.
 Although this is not a long-term solution, it can help you get a feel for whether or not you want to enlist the help of an online therapist, such as those found on ReGain.us.
-Scheduling a free online trial can also be useful if you are not sure your personality will work well with a mental health professional; if you do not feel that the two of you mesh during your first (free) session, you can move on to another therapist, to see if your personality meshes well with another practitioner.
+If you do not feel that the two of you mesh during your first (free) session, you can move on to another therapist, to see if your personality meshes well with another practitioner.

 Visit the National Alliance on Mental Illness.
-This organization seeks to find a way to provide adequate mental health care for everyone and works hard to make sure as many towns and cities as possible have access to mental healthcare of some kind.
 The local chapter of NAMI might be able to steer you in the direction of free or low-cost mental healthcare.

 Call Local Healthcare Clinics.
-These clinics might have interns and students required to meet practice hours to become licensed mental health professionals and may provide these services free of charge because the individual in question does not have all of their licensing credentials secured yet.
 Mental health clinics might also have scholarships of sorts that you can apply to help pay for your mental health services, so make sure to have your information ready when you call, including your name, age, and income level.

 Call Local Therapy Offices.
 Many therapy offices will offer a sliding scale for services when someone does not have insurance, based on income, so check in with the office to determine if you qualify for free or low-cost therapy sessions.